MWatty/the-office-memory-game-pet-edition/README.md

 ## Testing

+### Testing User Stories from User Experience (UX) Section

+   1. As a First Time Visitor, I

+        1.
+        2.
+        3.

 * No spacing bwtween the word flips and the flip counter on the game.html page, amended and working much better

 * Audio for card fliping is not adequate the sound is too slow and only makes a sound for every second card.
 This needs